SssiiiSssiii/GPA-Calculator-for-android/README.md

    ( ( previous SGPA * total hours of SGPA ) + ( current CGPA * total hours of CGPA ) ) / ( total hours of SGPA + total hours of CGPA)

-   ## why is said for faculty of science ain shams university ?
+   ## Why i said for faculty of science ain shams university ?

    faculty of science ain shams university has different grade table